thought-machine/please/docs/codelabs/go_intro.md

 ## Setting up our import path
 Duration: 1

-As we're initialised a Go module, all imports should be resolved relative to the module name.
+As we've initialised a Go module, all imports should be resolved relative to the module name.
 To instruct Please to use this import path, we have to configure the Go plugin as such:

 ### `.plzconfig`